BraedenWright/regression-project/README.md

 Project Goal
 ---------------------

-You are a junior data scientist on the Zillow data science team and recieve the following email in your inbox:

     We want to be able to predict the property tax assessed values ('taxvaluedollarcnt') of Single Family Properties that had a transaction during 2017.